Employee engagement is a hot topic for HR departments across the U.S.

 Research shows that highly inclusive companies are correlated to better business decisions.
 One of the major strategies to build a diverse and inclusion-oriented culture is to embed this kind of thinking into all activities, both in and out of the office.
 So mailroom to boardroom, tie on your shoes and get ready to rock the office walking challenge together.

-Here are 8 reasons your company should do a walking challenge.
+Here are 8 reasons your company should do a walking challenge in 2023.

 Reason #1: Turn Groups of Individuals Into Teams